PolyCole/PolyCole/README.md

-### Hi there, I'm Cole Polyak.
-This ReadMe is currently a WIP 👋
 ### Hello hello 👋🏻
 My name is Cole Polyak and I'm a rising Senior at the University of Denver studying Computer Science with an anticipated graduation date of November 2020.